ministryofjustice/itpolicycontent/content/data-handling-and-information-sharing-guide.md

 *   maintain the integrity of the data in transit to guard against inadvertent, accidental or deliberate modification
 *   ensure the exchange cannot be repudiated by either party, for example, proof of sending, and/or proof of receipt

-Information transferred between two MoJ ICT systems requires a completed and authorised DMF (see <a href="#DMF">Data Movement Form</a>) using one of the data in transit options outlined in <a href="#Data in transit">Data in transit</a> section.
+Information transferred between two MoJ ICT systems requires a completed and authorised DMF (see [Data Movement Form](#dmf) ) using one of the data in transit options outlined in [Data in transit](#data-in-transit) section.

 ### Information sharing with other HMG department

-Information shared with another government department must be transferred to an accredited system (accredited to the same level as the data being transferred) using one of the data in transit options outlined in <a href="#Data in transit">Data in transit</a> section.
+Information shared with another government department must be transferred to an accredited system (accredited to the same level as the data being transferred) using one of the data in transit options outlined in [Data in transit](#data-in-transit) section.
 The preference is for information to be transferred using a secure network however for low frequency bulk transfers of data, a CESG approved USB encrypted hard disk may be more suitable.
-A completed and authorised DMF (see <a href="#DMF">Data Movement Form</a>) is required.
+A completed and authorised DMF (see [Data Movement Form](#dmf) ) is required.

 ### Information sharing with external 3rd parties

 Any transfer of sensitive data to a 3rd party (including sub-contractors or service providers) must be authorised by the relevant IAO.
-An appropriate contract, DMF (see <a href="#DMF">Data Movement Form</a>) and Non-disclosure Agreement (NDA) must be in place prior to the transfer, it may also be appropriate to establish a Security Aspects Letter (SAL) and Codes of Connection (CoCo).
+An appropriate contract, DMF (see [Data Movement Form](#dmf) ) and Non-disclosure Agreement (NDA) must be in place prior to the transfer, it may also be appropriate to establish a Security Aspects Letter (SAL) and Codes of Connection (CoCo).

-Where the information attracts a marking of IL3 REST*, it must be transferred to an accredited system (accredited to the same level as the data being transferred) provided by the external 3rd party using one of the data in transit options outlined in <a href="#Data in transit">Data in transit</a> section.
+Where the information attracts a marking of IL3 REST*, it must be transferred to an accredited system (accredited to the same level as the data being transferred) provided by the external 3rd party using one of the data in transit options outlined in [Data in transit](#data-in-transit) section.

 Any transfer to a 3rd party must be undertaken with appropriate security controls in place, using the guidance from this document, and seeking advice from the system Accreditor and MoJ ITSO as required.